Research at ONPRC

 Scientific Expertise at ONPRC

-ONPRC research is carried out in divisions of Neuroscience, Diabetes, Obesity, and Metabolism, Reproductive and Developmental Sciences, and Pathobiology & Immunology.
+ONPRC research is carried out in the Divisions of Neuroscience, Cardiometabolic Health, Reproductive and Developmental Sciences, and Pathobiology and Immunology.
 These divisions comprise ONPRC Core and Staff Scientists, as well as Affiliate Scientists from other academic institutions, including Oregon Health & Science University.
-Three interdivisional/interdisciplinary research groups have been recently organized in the areas of Biology of Aging, early Childhood Health and Development, and Primate Genetics.
-These groups incorporate investigators from ONPRC and OHSU.
+Three interdivisional/interdisciplinary research groups in the areas of Biology of Aging, early Childhood Health and Development, and Primate Genetics incorporate investigators from ONPRC and OHSU.

 Collaborative Research Unit